oteku/node-reinforcement/problems/long-task-running/problem.md

 ## Exercice

-Find a solution to make the heavyDo really asynchronous without a child process.
+Find a solution to make the heavyDo really asynchronous without a child process and stop after 10 secondes.